tinchou/Docs/aspnet/mvc/controllers/filters.rst

 How do filters work?
 --------------------

 Each kind of filter will be executed at a different stage in the pipeline, and thus has its own set of intended scenarios.
 Choose what kind of filter to create based on the task you need it to perform, and where in the request pipeline it executes.
-Filters run within the MVC Action Invocation Pipeline, sometimes referred to as the *Filter Pipeline*, which runs after MVC selects the action to to execute.
+Filters run within the MVC Action Invocation Pipeline, sometimes referred to as the *Filter Pipeline*, which runs after MVC selects the action to execute.

 .. image:: filters/_static/filter-pipeline-1.png